 How can I prepare for a massage?

 For a house call session, I will try to arrive 15 minutes early.
 I will use the time to set up and set the mood.
 Please have the space ready for the table and enough for me to walk around it.
 Think of the areas you would like me to focus in this session.
 You'll want to be on the table at the start of your scheduled time to maximize your massage time.
 Try not to eat right before a massage.
-Please shower and take care of personal hygiene prior to your massage.
+Please shower and take care of personal hygiene prior to your session.